gennadiy-gaysha/portfolio_project_1/README.md

 ### Navigation Bar

-- Featured on all four pages, the full responsive navigation bar includes links to the Logo, Rent and Leasing pages, Why CARRENT? section of the Home Page and Sign Up page and is identical in each page.
+- The fully responsive navigation bar, which is featured on all five pages, includes links to the logo, Rent and Leasing pages, as well as Gallery and Sign Up pages.
+This navigation bar is identical on each page.

-- This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+- This section allows users to easily navigate from page to page across all devices without having to use the "back" button to return to the previous page.

     ![Nav Bar](assets/img/media/nav-bar.png)

 ### Footer

-- The footer section includes links to the relevant social media sites for CARRENT.
-The links will open to a new tab to allow easy navigation for the user.
-It encourages them to keep connected via social media.
+- The footer section includes links to relevant social media sites for CARRENT.
+These links will open in a new tab to allow easy navigation for users and encourage them to stay connected via social media.

-- The footer also contains information about CARRENT address and openning hours.
+- The footer also contains information about CARRENT's address and opening hours.

     ![Footer](assets/img/media/footer.png)

 ### Home Page

-- the Main Image section
+- The Main Image section
-    - Contains Call to Action Section.
+    - Contains a Call to Action section.
-    - Consists of two car images that are links to "Rent a Car" and "Lease a Car" site pages.
-These allows the user to choose between two optins, whether to rent or lease the car.
+    - Consists of two car images that serve as links to the "Rent a Car" and "Lease a Car" site pages.
+These links allow users to choose between the two options of renting or leasing a car.

     ![Hero Image](assets/img/media/hero-image.png)

-- The firm ethos section
+- The Firm Ethos section
-    - Contains the CARRENT hero image and slogan, which describes shortly the main goal of the firm.
+    - Contains the CARRENT hero image and slogan, which briefly describes the main goal of the firm.
-    - Allows the user to see all the benefits of CARRENT service by clicking on "How it works button" which refers to appropriate section of the HOME PAGE.
+    - Allows users to view all the benefits of CARRENT's services by clicking on the "How it works" button, which directs them to the appropriate section of the Home Page.

     ![Firm Ethos](assets/img/media/firm-ethos.png)

 - Location section
-    - Contains gallery of cities' images wehre CARRENT officies are presented.
+    - Contains a gallery of images of cities where CARRENT offices are located.
-    - This section is valuable to the users as they will be able to easily identify where they can use CARRENT service.
+    - This section is valuable to users as they can easily identify where they can access CARRENT's services.

     ![Locations](/assets/img/media/locations.png)

 - How it works section
-    - Allows the user to see the benefits of using CARRENT services as compared to other competitors.
+    - Allows users to see the benefits of using CARRENT's services compared to those of other competitors.
-    - The user will see the value of signing up to CARRENT site.
+    - Users will see the value of signing up for CARRENT's site.

     ![How it Works](assets/img/media/how-it-works.png)

 - Why CARRENT? section
-    - Shows clearly why people choose CARRENT Car Rental and Leasing company.
+    - Clearly shows why people choose CARRENT Car Rental and Leasing company.
-    - Contains a number of customers reviews where the describe their experience whit CARRENT
+    - Contains a number of customer reviews where they describe their experience with CARRENT.

     ![Why People Choose Our Company?](assets/img/media/why-carrent.png)